quixio/quix-streams/docs/connectors/sources/google-cloud-pubsub-source.md

 ### Optional:

-- `create_subscription`: whether to attempt to create a subscription at startup; if it already exists, it instead logs its details (DEBUG level).
+- `create_subscription`: whether to attempt to create a subscription at startup; if it already exists, it instead logs its details at DEBUG level.
+default value: `False`
-- `enable_message_ordering` When creating a Pub/Sub subscription, whether
+- `enable_message_ordering`: When creating a Pub/Sub subscription, whether
   to allow message ordering.
 NOTE: does NOT affect existing subscriptions!
+default value: `False`

 ## Message Keys